< Anterolateral abdominal

 Even though the cremaster is a skeletal muscle like the internal oblique muscle, this exceptional muscle involuntarily elevates the testis when the temperature drops.
 Male readers may try to evoke this involuntary elevation by stroking the medial upper thigh.
 This is the cremaster reflex by the femoral branch (somatic sensory nerve) and genital branch (somatic motor nerve) of the genitofemoral nerve (Fig. 6-55).
 Other examples of involuntary skeletal muscles are the tensor tympani and stapedius in the tympanic cavity (Fig. 4-51).

 The internal spermatic fascia starts from the deep inguinal ring (Fig. 6-8).
-At the deep inguinal ring, only the internal spermatic fascia covers the spermatic cord.
-At the superficial inguinal ring, the internal spermatic fascia, cremaster, and external spermatic fascia all cover the spermatic cord.
+Around the deep inguinal ring, only the internal spermatic fascia covers the spermatic cord.
+Around the superficial inguinal ring, the internal spermatic fascia, cremaster, and external spermatic fascia all cover the spermatic cord.
 In males, the deep inguinal ring is smaller than the superficial one (Fig. 6-9).

 To understand the male inguinal canal between the superficial and deep inguinal rings, two figures (Figs. 6-8,9) should be carefully compared with each other.